 5. The handshake…

 A good handshake is a sign of confidence.
 Not too hard, and definitely not too soft.
 A handshake is most often than not the first thing you do when you meet somebody.
-It plays a big part of the first minute or so whilst the person you are talking with makes their “unconscious” decision about you.
+It plays a big part in the first minute or so whilst the person you are talking with makes their “unconscious” decision about you.

 Get the name right and say it!
 Beginning, mid-conversation or at the end makes everyone feel good when they hear their name.
-It means a lot of things, however the most important one is that they made the effort to remember your name during the 5 seconds of being introduced to you.
+It means a lot of things, however, the most important one is that they made the effort to remember your name during the 5 seconds of being introduced to you.

 7. Don’t just listen — actively listen